replicatedhq/kURL/CONTRIBUTING.md

 ### QEMU on MacOS

+### Building on MacOs

+To run `make watchrsync`, you'll need to perform the following additional steps.

+1. `export GOOS=linux`
+2. If you have an M1 or other arm Macbook, you'll also need `export GOARCH=amd64`

 ## Building Add-on Images

 Building images can be triggered with the "build-image" github action specifying the "image" var as follows: